-Title of Best Practice: World Careers Denmark Country: Denmark Name - Type of school/organisation: "Mod Strømmen" (transl. "against the stream") Name of the Best Practice World Careers Denmark Number of staff: - Very short background of the school/organisation: World Careers Denmark, founded in 2006 (representing Blue Denmark which is the common name for the Danish Maritime Industry), is a campaign aiming to raise awareness about and to help with recruitment to the Maritime Industry (World Careers, About the campaign, 2024).
+Title of Best Practice: World Careers Denmark Country: Denmark Name -Туре of "Mod Strømmen" (transl. "against the stream") school/organisation: Name of the Best Practice World Careers Denmark Number of staff: \ World Careers Denmark, founded in 2006 (representing Blue Denmark which is the common name for the Danish Very short background of Maritime Industry), is a campaign aiming to raise awareness the school/organisation: about and to help with recruitment to the Maritime Industry (World Careers, About the campaign, 2024).